exercism/javascript/exercises/concept/bird-watcher/.docs/instructions.md

 You do not know exactly where it was in between those days but definitely not in your garden.
 Your bird watcher intuition also tells you that the bird was in your garden on the first day that you tracked in your list.

-Given this new information, write a function `fixBirdCountLog` that takes an array of birds counted per day as an argument.
+Given this new information, write a function `fixBirdCountLog` that takes an array-like object of birds counted per day as an argument.
 It should correct the counting mistake by modifying the given array.

 ```javascript
 birdsPerDay = [2, 5, 0, 7, 4, 1];